Free Settler or Felon

 Henry Glennie arrived in the colony as surgeon on the Royal Admiral in May 1832.

-Among the cabin passengers on the Royal Admiral were three sisters - Miss Elizabeth Ferris, Miss Ann Ferris and Miss H. Ferris.[1]
+Among the cabin passengers on the Royal Admiral were three members of the Ferris family - Miss Elizabeth Ferris, Miss Ann Ferris and Mr. H. Ferris.[1]

 Marriage